StevePro7/PythonSetup/Flask/MyChatGPT/FlaskTest02/README.md

 pip install pydantic

+models.py (unchanged, SQLAlchemy models)

-Step 3: config.py - Configuration
+Step 3: Create Pydantic Models for Validation
-Step 4: models.py - SQLAlchemy Models
+Step 4: Modify services.py to Use Pydantic Models
-Step 5: serializers.py - Marshmallow Serialization
-Step 6: repositories.py - Data Access Layer (Repository)
-Step 7: services.py - Business Logic Layer (Services)
-Step 8: app.py - Flask Application
+Step 5: Modify app.py to Use Pydantic for Request Validation

-Step 9: Unit Tests with Pytest
+Step 6: Unit Tests with Pytest and Mocking
-Step 10: Running Tests